Google, hit with record $5 billion EU antitrust fine, to appeal

 “There is a significant danger of unintended consequences that penalizes the consumer.
 This ranges from increased fragmentation and greater app inconsistency to increases in hardware cost should Google decide to change or adapt the Android business model.”

-Lobbying group FairSearch, whose 2013 complaint triggered the EU investigation, welcomed the ruling, saying it could help restore competition in mobile operating systems and apps.
+Lobbying group FairSearch, whose 2013 complaint triggered the EU investigation and whose members at the time included competitors like Oracle Corp, Nokia Oyj and Microsoft Corp (MSFT.O), welcomed the ruling, saying it could help restore competition in mobile operating systems and apps.

-A third EU case, which has not yet concluded, involves Google’s AdSense product.
-Competition authorities have said Google prevented third parties using its product from displaying search advertisements from Google’s competitors.
+A third EU case, which has not yet concluded, involves Google’s AdSense product, with the company accused of blocking third parties using its product from displaying search advertisements from Google’s competitors.
 Google denies this.

-Additional reporting by Robert-Jan Bartunek in Brussels, Eric Auchard and Simon Jessop in London, Jonathan Weber in Singapore, Paresh Dave in San Francisco and Shubham Kalia in Bengaluru; writing by Alastair Macdonald; editing by Philip Blenkinsop and Jon Boyle
+Additional reporting by Robert-Jan Bartunek in Brussels, Eric Auchard and Simon Jessop in London, Jonathan Weber in Singapore, Paresh Dave in San Francisco and Shubham Kalia in Bengaluru; writing by Alastair Macdonald; editing by Jon Boyle and Adrian Croft